magento/devdocs/guides/v2.1/coding-standards/technical-guidelines.md

 15.6.1.
 Exceptions/Notices/Warnings should be caught and logged.

 15.6.2.
-No error output should be displayed to user, some standard message should appear instead.
+Error output should not be displayed to the user.
+Display standard messages to inform the user.

 15.6.3.
 Logs should not be excessive, e.g. PDO exception contains MySQL credentials that should not be logged.